alexv0iceh/AutoChar/README.md

 - For even higher quality, you can toggle face and eyes inpaint in between upscaling steps with little impact on generation time
 - If you're really heavy on your LORA's usage, you can toggle CFG scale lowering for face inpaint to avoid burning
 - Fully compatible with ControlNet
-- Works in both txt2img and img2img
+- Works in both txt2img and img2img (for img2img, it will use selected resolution as base, and Second upscale denoising strength in AutoChar's advanced settings, and ignore one selected in parameters of generation)

 ![image](https://github.com/alexv0iceh/AutoChar/assets/74978526/36794ff7-6c07-4356-8268-28f93ab63556)